 According to Wikipedia, Mexican Wedding Cookies have quite a few other names and are also commonly referred to as Russian Tea Cakes and Snowball Cookies:

 Russian tea cake is a kind of pastry, commonly eaten around Christmas in the United States.
 It is a form of jumble, a pastry common in England during the Middle Ages.
-They are also known as Mexican wedding cakes (or cookies) and butterballs; however, they are perhaps most commonly called snowball cookies for their powdery white spheric appearance and for appearing around the winter holidays.
+Also known as Mexican wedding cakes and butterballs, they are perhaps most commonly called snowball cookies for their powdery white spherical appearance and for appearing around the winter holidays.

 Mexican Wedding Cookies

 - In a food processor combine almond flour, salt, and baking soda

 - Using a 1 tablespoon ice cream scoop, scoop dough out in scant tablespoons

 - Use your hands to form cookies into balls, pressing very firmly

 - Bake at 350°F for 7-10 minutes

 - Remove from oven and allow to cool for 20 minutes